E3SM-Project/polaris/docs/users_guide/quick_start.md

 make <mpas_make_target>
 ```

-OMEGA is still in the early stages of development to the appropriate commands
+Omega is still in the early stages of development to the appropriate commands
 have not yet been determined for building it.

 MALI can be compiled with or without the Albany library that contains the